gemcollector/RL-ViGen/README.md

 - `setup`: the installation scripts for conda envs.
 - `third_party`: submodules from third parties.
 We won't frequently change the code in this folder.
 - `wrappers`: includes the wrappers for each environment.
+- `scripts`: includes scripts that facilitate training and evaluation.

 ## Training